Working Daze by John Zakour and Scott Roberts for September 25, 2017

 24. Hraccess plans come together

-rmrwork over 6 years ago
+rmrwork about 7 years ago

 John / Scott: thanks for this illustration of the rights of individuals to express their opinions and to demonstrate solidarity.
 Regarding some of the responses today, it’s worth noting that according to the United States Flag Code, during a rendition of the national anthem, individuals “….should face the flag and stand at attention.”
 Note that it doesn’t say “shall” which implies a compulsory activity.
 The National Flag Code was constructed by representatives of over 68 organizations, under the auspices of the “National Americanism Commission” of the American Legion on June 14, 1923.
 It wasn’t codified as law until June 22, 1942.BTW, it also specified that the flag should “….never be used for advertising purposes in any manner whatsoever”.
 Seems as though that section is routinely viewed as a non-compulsory requirement.